jpk-opensource/CSG/STYLE-GUIDE.md

 * Please try to adhere to the 80-character line length limit.
 This makes it easier to have multiple terminals/text-editors open, without unnecessary line-wrapping.
 This is the rationale for the comment style as well.

 * Important variables should be named properly.
 Use underscores as word separators.
-Please avoid camel-case in identifiers, ie.
+Do not use camel case, ie.

   ```python
   # Avoid this: